 Of course, the same traits may look very different over time.
 A sensation-seeking child who puts everything in their mouth may turn into an adult who drives fast on the highway.
 In other words, if you look closely, there is usually a great deal of overlap between the manifestations of personality in childhood and adulthood.

 However, this doesn’t mean that with time and effort, you can’t change how you interact in the world on these dimensions or others.
-In therapy, people can learn to change certain aspects of their personality.
+With in-person or online therapy, people can learn to change certain aspects of their personality.

 For example, I have had many clients who are naturally introverted but understand how useful it is to act extroverted in certain situations, like getting back into dating, or going to an important work event.
 Although these clients will never fully identify as extroverted, practicing their social skills and exposing themselves to more social situations may, over time, slide them over a bit toward extroversion on the introvert/extrovert spectrum.